ssamal12/cse15l-lab-reports/LabReport5.md

 Often times when the code is taking too long the issue is that you have an infinite loop somewhere, so I reccomend that you look at your loops and see if they are ending.

 Anonymous Student:
 Hey, thank you so much.
-You were right turns out there was na infinite loop.
-On one of the while loops set to when the indez is less than the size of an array, the index was not being incremented, setting it to loop endlessly.
+You were right turns out there was an infinite loop.
+On one of the while loops set to when the index is less than the size of an array, the index was not being incremented, setting it to loop endlessly.

 ![Image](testSuccess.png)